rachanack-rachhu/8byte-assignement/sample-app-rds/README.md

 CD builds/pushes/deploys to staging → manual approval → deploy to production (EC2 + RDS)**.

-No Terraform — infrastructure is created manually via the AWS Console (see `deploy/ec2-setup.md`), and application deployment is automated entirely through GitHub Actions + SSH.
+No Terraform — infrastructure is created manually via the AWS Console (see `deploy/ec2-setup.md`), and application deployment is automated entirely through GitHub Actions + SSH...

 ## What's in this repo